MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 3. Are the time series allowed to have missing values, NaNs etc.?
 4. Are multivariate time series allowed?

-# Candidate formats
+# Possible formats

 There is a myriad of different formats which could be used.

 1. Relational
     1. Stacked matrix